Tuesday, 24 September 2024

 Just as her dotty banter in The Mitfords: Letters Between Six Sisters betrays an endearing almost vagueness, yet a deep personal loyalty.
 She is clearly the 'nice' one, with whom one would feel safest at a state banquet, country pig fair or couture salon hop.

 She was an ardent Elvis Presley fan.
 Interviewed in The Daily Telegraph, in 2007, she recounted having tea with Hitler on a visit to Munich in 1937 with her mother and sister Unity, the latter being the only one of the three who spoke German and therefore carrying on the entire conversation with Hitler.
 The Telegraph interviewer asked who Deborah would have preferred tea with: Elvis or Hitler.
-With astonishment she answered: "Well, Elvis of course!
-What an extraordinary question."
+With astonishment she answered: 'Well, Elvis of course!
+What an extraordinary question.'

 Being the youngest Mitford, Deborah outlived the others and indeed her husband the duke, becoming Dowager Duchess of Devonshire in 2004, having been appointed a Dame Commander of the Royal Victorian Order (DCVO) by Queen Elizabeth II for her service to the Royal Collection Trust.